Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 #### Interaction in VR

-To grab the object in VR, by default, trainees have to move one of their hands/controllers into the object (more precisely its collider) and press the trigger button.
+To grab the object in VR, trainees have to move one of their hands/controllers into the object (more precisely its collider) and press the trigger button.
 The trigger button can be changed by the template developer as described <a href="https://developers.innoactive.de/documentation/creator/latest/articles/xr/index.html" target="_blank">here</a>.

-Before the controller button is pressed, by default, the object is already highlighted to indicate that the trainee can now grab this object.
+Before the controller button is pressed, the object is already highlighted to indicate that the trainee can now grab this object.
 The training designer can change this in the interactable highlighter script of the given object.
 You can enable/disable this interaction effect, change the highlight color and transparency for `On Touch`, `On Grab`, and `On Use`.

 #### Interaction in Desktop Mode

 To grab the object in Desktop Mode, the trainee has to move the mouse over the object (so that the ray hits the object's collider) and press the left mouse button.

-Before the mouse button is pressed, by default, the object is already highlighted to indicate that the trainee can now grab this object.
+Before the mouse button is pressed, the object is already highlighted to indicate that the trainee can now grab this object.
 This “on hover” effect can be changed by the template developer in the `Hover Highlight Handler` of the Desktop Mode Rig prefab.